dahalbishu/Smart-Bill-Master-with-Sales-Analyzer/README.md

 You can find a demo video of the system [here](https://drive.google.com/file/d/1Nx5U0XAAnP2LRwvy6ZQsLpdIsvvsCjZC/view?usp=drive_link).

 # Contributors
-1. Apsara Shrestha *
+1. Bishwambhar Dahal
-2. Bishwambhar Dahal *
+2. Sirjana Bhatta
-3. Sirjana Bhatta *
+3. Sujana Acharya
-4. Sujana Acharya *
+4. Apsara Shrestha
-5. Er.
-Praches Acharya
+5. Praches Acharya

 # Acknowledgments
 We would like to thank Institute of Engineering (IOE) for the inclusion of Minor